DMAonline/tfm-audit-bucket/README.md

 # Terraform Module - AWS Cloudtrail Audit Bucket
-Terraform module for defining an AWS S3 bucket with bucket policy and lifecycle rules for storing CloudTrail Audit logs.
+Terraform module for defining an encrypted AWS S3 bucket with bucket policy and lifecycle rules for storing CloudTrail Audit logs.

 ## Using the module